 Madison Avenue & Orleans Street

 For the most part, Memphis has a relatively rhythmic street grid, with Avenues running east-west and Streets running north-south.
 Occasional deviations from the grid can provide interesting intersection configurations.
-A diagonal Monroe Avenue intersects with Orleans St. and Madison Ave in the Medical District to create a triangular open space that until recently has been used primarily as a utility substation.
-Minimal landscaping, poor pedestrian lighting, and excessive vehicle speeds along Madison Ave offer opportunities for a redesigned "triangle park" to have a significant impact in the area.
+A diagonal Monroe Avenue intersects with Orleans St. and Madison Ave in the Medical District to create a triangular open space that for years was used primarily as a utility substation.
+The space lacked adequate landscaping and pedestrian lighting, and excessive vehicle speeds along Madison Ave made the space difficult to access.

-MMDC is currently partnering with the University of Memphis Design Collaborative and Memphis College of Art to reimagine this space as a reinvigorated public park.
-Benches and trash receptacles, along with improved landscaping and a fenced dog park area will activate the space and enhance the street edge.
-The project will build upon and expand existing pedestrian facilities, and connect with the nearby trolley stop on Madison Ave.
+MMDC partnered with the University of Memphis Design Collaborative and Memphis College of Art to reimagine this space as a reinvigorated public park.
+Benches and trash receptacles, along with improved landscaping and a fenced dog park area was added to activate the space and enhance the street edge.
+The project built upon and expanded existing pedestrian facilities, and connected with the nearby trolley stop on Madison Ave.

 Adams Avenue & Orleans Street

 The intersection of Adams & Orleans is generally considered the heart of Victorian Village.
 Nineteenth Century landmarks, such as the James Lee House, Woodruff-Fontaine Home, and Mallory Neely House Museum are located within a block of the intersection.
-Recognizing the lack of pedestrian amenities, proposed improvements include high visibility crosswalks, coordinated stopping locations, and new pedestrian crossing signs.
+Improvements included high visibility crosswalks, coordinated stopping locations, and new pedestrian crossing signs.

 Jefferson Avenue & Pauline Street

 Despite the parking lots and parking garages that dominate the area, visitors to the nearby Kennedy Veterans Administration Hospital and Regional One Health frequently walk across the intersection of Jefferson Avenue and Pauline Street.
-However, the intersection is challenged with sparse landscaping, a lack of pedestrian-scaled lighting and amenities, and excessive pedestrian crossing distances.
-Recommended improvements include high visibility crosswalks, the addition of pedestrian plaza areas, and new benches and trash receptacles.
+Prior to the redesign, the intersection was challenged with sparse landscaping, a lack of pedestrian-scaled lighting and amenities, and excessive pedestrian crossing distances.
+The intersection now has high visibility crosswalks, a new pedestrian plaza, and new planters and trash receptacles.

 Madison Avenue & Marshall Avenue

-The crossing distance across Marshall Avenue along Madison is a leg-cramping 120 ft.
-At an average stride, it takes 34 seconds to complete this crossing.
-Awkward site lines and excessive vehicle speeds from Madison onto Marshall result in an unsafe and unsightly intersection.
+The crossing distance across Marshall Avenue along Madison used to be a leg-cramping 120 ft.
+At an average stride, it would take 34 seconds to complete this crossing.
+Awkward site lines and excessive vehicle speeds from Madison onto Marshall added to the unsafe and unsightly conditions.

-Improvements to this intersection include an expanded pedestrian zone that will slow down turning vehicles and shorten crossing distances.
-This newly created pedestrian "plaza" will receive epoxy gravel and landscaping treatments similar to other intersections across the District.
+Improvements to this intersection included an expanded pedestrian zone intended to slow down turning vehicles and shorten crossing distances.
+This new pedestrian "plaza" was created using epoxy gravel and landscaping treatments similar to other intersections across the District.